Peter Levashov

 Peter Levashov is a Russian spammer and virus creator.
 He was described by The Spamhaus Project as one of the longest functioning criminal spam operators on the internet.
 In July 2021, a US federal judge overruled government recommendations for a 12 to 14.5 year prison sentence, giving a sentence instead of time served, with three years of supervision.
-Levashov remains in the US, having started a business called SeveraDAO.
+Levashov remains in the US.

 Background

 Levashov, born in 1980, graduated in 1997 from the Saint Petersburg High School No. 30 of Math and Science.
 He started a bulk-mailing service, registered to his own name, in 2002.

 Levashov (as "Peter Severa, age unknown, of Russia") is alleged to have worked with US spammer Alan Ralsky, who was indicted in 2008 and later jailed for spam email promotions for pump and dump" schemes.

 Levashov was described by Spamhaus as "[o]ne of the longest operating criminal spam-lords on the internet," who collaborated with many other Eastern European and U.S. based botnet spammers, as well as American spammer from Detroit Alan Ralsky.
 Peter Levashov was arrested by Spanish officials while in Barcelona, at the request of the United States Department of Justice.
 He was suspected by the United States of being the kingpin behind the Kelihos botnet and was extradited to the United States, arriving on 2 February 2018.
 Russia had filed a competing extradition request, but the Spanish high court in October 2017 approved Levashov’s extradition to the U.S., rejecting the Russian counterclaim.